ivan-the-terrible/bloodsugar-cursor/README.md

 - red = low

 Included are the cursor files that will be loaded based on this status.
-You can run this via AutoHotKey and PowerShell for right now, and is very Windows centric.
+You can run this via AutoHotkey and PowerShell for right now, and is very Windows centric.

 A known issue is how the cursor is rendered when running the PowerShell script.
 It's currently quite blurry and there seems to be a need to activate something to kick in better rendering.
-AutoHotKey doesn't have this problem.
+AutoHotkey doesn't have this problem.

-I HIGHLY recommend using this with AutoHotKey since PowerShell has so many issues (from the blurry cursor to the inability to have a decent Cron job implementation).
+I HIGHLY recommend using this with AutoHotkey since PowerShell has so many issues (from the blurry cursor to the inability to have a decent Cron job implementation).
 <https://www.autohotkey.com/>

 ## Technical Details